ualibweb/ua-folio-docs/config/Vagrant/README.md

 # Vagrantfile

-Enclosed is a simple `Vagrantfile` that creates a box for use with FOLIO's test environment, `folio/testing`.
+Enclosed in this folder is a simple `Vagrantfile` that creates a box for use with FOLIO's test environment, `folio/testing`.
 With this, you can run a Vagrant environment locally and access all of FOLIO's modules on your own machine.
+For the alternative `Vagrantfile` options, be sure to rename it to just `Vagrantfile` after you download it.

 The main changes to this from the default is in port forwarding.
 Typically, FOLIO will use port 9130 for the backend (Okapi) and 3000 for the frontend